Overlord: Raising Hell

-Overlord: Raising Hell is the expansion to the 2007 action role-playing game Overlord, which was released for download over Xbox Live for the Xbox 360 version and online for the PC version on 15 February 2008, alongside additional multiplayer add-ons.
+Overlord: Raising Hell is the expansion to the 2007 action role-playing game Overlord, which was released for download over Xbox Live for the Xbox 360 version and online for the PC version, both in the German market on November 2007, and worldwide regions on 15 February 2008, alongside additional multiplayer add-ons.
 A PlayStation 3 version of Overlord was released in June 2008 including the downloadable content.

 The expansion adds an extension to the game's single-player with new levels, plot, enemies and weapons.

+As well as the original Overlord, the story of Raising Hell was written by Rhianna Pratchett.

 Additions

 Along with an extended story, Raising Hell also features new weapons and armor to be created in the forge of the Overlord's Tower.
 To forge the new items, first the player has to locate the mold for each item and bring it back to the tower forge, for it to be imbued with minion life force (like original weapons and armor).
 The new items have more noticeable effects however.
 For example, there are weapons that invoke fire damage, and can deal shock attacks (as opposed to simple strength power-ups).
 There are also helms that can double the amount of life force received after defeating enemies.
 The new items are not limited to the new areas, and they can be used in the original lands as well as the tower dungeon.